 - Commit your changes, and push your changes.

-- Pushing changes will initiate a new deploy process.
+- Pushing changes will initiate a new deployment process.
 Once deployment is successfully completed, you should have your Magento Commerce Cloud instance now configured to use slave connections.

-Below are the common questions you may ask when you consider to use the Slave Connections functionality for your Magento Commerce Cloud Store.
+Below are the common questions you may ask when you consider using the Slave Connections functionality for your Magento Commerce Cloud Store.

 - Is there any known issues or limitation to use Slave Connections?

 We do not have any known issues from using Slave Connections.

 Just make sure you are using the most recently updated ece-tools package.

 Instructions are here on how to update your ece-tools package.